EnviroDIY/ModularSensors/README.md

 A "library" of sensors to give all sensors a common interface of functions.
 This library was written primarily for the [EnviroDIY Mayfly](https://envirodiy.org/mayfly/) but should be applicable to other Arduino based boards as well.
 To use the full functionality of this library, you do need an AVR board with a "large" amount of RAM (in Arduino terms).
 The processor on an Arduino UNO or similar board is unlikely to be able to handle all of the logger functionality, though it will be able to access individual sensors.
 An Arduino Mega, Sodaq Mbili, or other similar boards should be able to use the full library.
 To date, however, the EnviroyDIY Mayfly is the only board that has been tested.

-Each sensor is implemented as a subclass of the "SensorBase" class.
+Each sensor is implemented as a subclass of the "Sensor" class.
 Within each sensor, there are subclasses for each variable that the sensor can return.
 The sensors can return variables as floats or as a string with the proper number of significant figures for the instrument resolution.

 To use a sensor in your sketch, you must include SensorBase.h in your script AND separately include xxx.h for each sensor you intend to use.
 While this may force you to write many more include statements, it makes the library lighter weight by not requiring you to install the functions and dependencies for every sensor when only one is needed.